 The Intoxicated Driving Program (IDP) falls under the oversight of the Division of Addiction Services of the New Jersey Department of Human Services.
 It works in coordination with the county IDRCs and the Motor Vehicle Commission (MVC).

-When you are formally notified of your license’s suspension, you will owe additional fees to the MVC and the IDRC totaling $200.
+When you are formally notified of your license’s suspension, you will owe additional fees to the MVC and the IDRC of more than $200.

 How Long Will It Take?